Departamento-de-Engenharia-Informatica/lei-24-s2-1db-g022/docs/sprintA/us06/02.analysis/Readme.md

-# US06 - As an FM, I wish to register a vehicle including Brand, Model, Type, Tare, GrossWeight, Current Km, Register Date, Acquisition Date, Maintenance/Checkup Frequency (in Kms)
+# US06 - Register a vehicle.

 ## 2. Analysis